Stress Free Holidays Part 6

 Here are some more steps to take as part of planning Thanksgiving day to make it a stress free, enjoyable time for you and your family.

-Stress Free Holidays series we are still mainly in the mode of planning for Thanksgiving, although we will also deal with a little Christmas preparations too this week.
+This week we're still mainly in the mode of planning for Thanksgiving, although we will also deal with a little Christmas preparations too this week.

-Thanksgiving Preparations For The Week - Decorating Your Home And Table For Thanksgiving
+Thanksgiving Preparations For The Week - Decorating Your Home And Table

 This week as part of planning Thanksgiving day, you should slowly begin decorating your home for Thanksgiving.